craigmcc/cityteam-checkins/INSTALLATION.md

 ## 2. DATABASE ENVIRONMENT

+NOTE:  Installing this software requires a web browser and an Internet connection.

-### 2.1 INSTALL POSTGRESQL
+### 2.1 Install PostgreSQL

 Download the latest release from [here](https://www.postgresql.org/download/).

-Install tutorials for Windows install are [here](https://www.postgresqltutorial.com/install-postgresql/)
+Install tutorials for Windows install are [here](https://www.postgresqltutorial.com/install-postgresql/).
 (There are similar tutorials for other platforms, if needed.)

 Installation Notes: